Swordlash/haskell-halogen/README.md

 ## Running the project

-While the library itself compiles under any GHC (tested with 9.6, 9.8 and 9.10) to compile the example app you need a `javascript-unknown-ghcjs-ghc-9.10`, cross-compiled GHC executable capable of compiling sources to JavaScript.
+While the library itself compiles under any GHC (tested with 9.6-9.12) to compile the example app you need a `javascript-unknown-ghcjs-ghc-9.12.1`, cross-compiled GHC executable capable of compiling sources to JavaScript (9.10 works as well).

 The easiest way to get it is to use `ghcup` precompiled binaries from [here](https://www.haskell.org/ghcup/guide/#cross-support), then run

 ```
-./run_dev_server.sh
+./run_dev_server_minify.sh
 ```

 to compile the JS sources and serve them on localhost.